informed-labs/tc/README.md

 ```

-No infrastructure or underlying implementation has leaked into this definition. `tc` takes this topology specification, scans the current directory recursively for `functions` (Python3.X, Ruby3.2, Clojure, Janet, Go are currently supported), layers the dependencies and deploys the topology as a single unit.
+No infrastructure or underlying implementation has leaked into this definition. `tc` takes this topology specification, scans the current directory recursively for `functions` (Python3.X, Ruby3.2, Clojure, Janet, Rust, Go are currently supported), layers the dependencies and deploys the topology as a single unit.
 A tc topology can have tens or hundreds of functions, events, mutations, state transitions (Step functions), API routes etc. `tc` also sandboxes the deployment using convention.
 This also allows canary-style deployments and routing.

 ### Resources